 Sustainable Agriculture Extension Promoter

-Volunteers enter their communities as learners, using tools they have been taught during pre-service training to help facilitate integration into the community and collaborate with community members in identifying local needs and making plans for how they would like to address them.
-Part of this process involves identifying work partners; including model farmers, local host country ministry technicians, and community leaders.
-Interaction might be one-on-one, as when working alongside a farmer in her kitchen garden, or in a group setting, as when co-leading with a model farmer about better fertilization practices to the local coffee producers association.
-Most communities also have a limited amount of support from the national agricultural ministry or non-governmental organizations.
+Volunteers integrate into the community, applying the skills and competencies practiced during Pre-Service Training.
+Volunteers and work partners collaborate to identify and prioritize local needs, as well as co-plan strategies to address them.
+Part of this process involves identifying work partners, including model farmers, local host country ministry technicians, and community leaders.
+Interaction might be one-on-one, as when working alongside a farmer in her kitchen garden, or in a group setting, as when co-teaching with a model farmer about better fertilization practices to the local coffee producer’s association.

 COVID-19 Volunteer Activities